SirSnuffles/NaughtsAndCrosses/README.txt

-Run To Play Naughts and Crosses/TicTacToe
+Run NaughtsNCrosses.py in python or run the NaughtsNCrosses.exe file.To Play Naughts and Crosses/TicTacToe

+TODO:
+Convert To .exe File and commit